 While your workers’ compensation claim is proceeding, we can pursue your personal injury claim, which will allow for additional compensation.
 Depending on your injuries and damages, personal injury compensation may include lost wages and lost future earnings, medical bills, future medical expenses, and pain and suffering.
 In some cases where the defendant’s conduct was particularly egregious, punitive damages may be awarded as well.

-If you have been injured at work, contact a Kentucky workplace accident attorney at Gary C. Johnson P.S.C. to schedule a free consultation.
+If you have been injured at work, contact a Kentucky workplace accident attorney at Gary C. Johnson P.S.C. to schedule a free personal injury consultation.
 We will discuss your accident and all available recovery options.